Walks & Parks

 Yanchep Rose Trail 14km circuit.
 See Trails WA site for overview and KML file and overview.

 Cape to Cape Track (Friends of Cape to Cape Track)- Guide book and maps cover the 5-7 day,135km track plus linked 13.5km Meelup Reserve Trail and many suggested short walks.
+Subscribers to WalkGPS are welcome to contact WalkGPS to receive GPX file (track plus waypoints); available only to subscribers.
 Also see Trails WA site for KML files including for Meelup Reserve Trail.
 Also see “Boranup-karri forest to beach” (WalkGPS video).

 Walking the Southwest Corner – From the Photodiary of a Nomad.
 Inspiring accounts and splendid photos from 380km of tracks walked in the southwest, including Cape to Cape Track, Bibbulmun Track (section from Walpole to Albany), and several day walks in the Stirling Range and Cape Le Grand National Parks.